ActuallyAdequate/Chimaera/core/gm-tools/weather.md

 #### Blizzard

 All creatures gain the Freezing Condition.
-If you don’t move each turn the snow packs you in granting the Restrained Condition.
-Ignore the snow if you have an Ability that allows you to dig.
+If you don’t move each turn the snow buries you in granting the Restrained Condition.

 #### Dark Fog